ZipCPU/zipcpu/README.md

 - Completely open source, licensed under the GPLv3.

-## The ZipCore branch

-This particular branch of the ZipCPU is designed to be bus independent.
-It now has support for Wishbone, AXI-lite, and AXI buses, and it is capable of supporting additional buses still.
-Core CPU functions have now been moved into a [ZipCore](rtl/core/zipcore.v), rather than the (now deprecated and deleted) zipcpu.v.
-It should now be possible to generate support for any bus interface meeting the requirements found in either the [ffetch](bench/formal/ffetch.v) (for instructions) or [fmem](bench/formal/fmem.v) (for data) property sets.

-Status:

-- All of the memory units have now been re-verified with the new interface property files.

-  -- Instruction fetch units (pick one): [prefetch](rtl/core/prefetch.v) (single instruction fetch), [dblfetch](rtl/core/dblfetch.v) (twin instruction fetch), [pfcache](rtl/core/pfcache.v) (WB fetch with cache), [axilfetch](rtl/core/axilfetch.v) (AXI-lite fetch with possible FIFO, allowing multiple instructions to be in the pipeline at once, [axiicache](rtl/core/axiicache.v) (AXI instruction cache)

-  -- Data units (pick one): [memops](rtl/core/memops.v) (WB single operation on the bus at a time), [pipemem](rtl/core/pipemem.v) (WB multiple operations allowed to be on the bus), [dcache](rtl/core/dcache.v) (WB data cache), [axilops](rtl/core/axilops.v), [axilpipe](rtl/core/axilpipe.v) (AXI-lite memory unit allowing multiple transactions to be outstanding), [axiops](rtl/core/axiops.v) and [axipipe](rtl/core/axipipe.v) are like their AXI-lite cousins but with atomic access, and [axidcache](rtl/core/axidcache.v) (AXI (full) data cache implementation).

-  -- Formal verification has been done to guarantee bus functionality.
-Not all cores have been checked for full contract handling.

-  -- Both [axiops](rtl/core/axiops.v) and [axipipe](rtl/core/axipipe.v) support atomic accesses, although the [axidcache](rtl/core/axidcache.v) doesn't yet support them.

-   -- The caches do not snoop the bus for coherency purposes, and so they may get out of sync with an actual memory if something else, like a DMA, ever writes to it.
-There's a clear-cache instruction to handle this problem, but it's a manual approach to the problem.

-- Several wrappers now exist which you can use:

-  -- There's both the traditional [ZipBones](rtl/zipbones.v) and [ZipSystem](rtl/zipsystem.v) wishbone cores.
-These are both based upon a new [Wishbone wrapper](rtl/core/zipwb.v) which combines instruction and data buses together into a common bus access port.

-  -- There is both an [AXI wrapper](rtl/zipaxi.v) and an [AXI-lite wrapper](rtl/zipaxil.v).
-Neither of these AXI wrappers include support for the [ZipSystem](rtl/zipsystem.v) peripherals.
-These will instead need to be placed into an external bus peripheral.
-An [AXI-lite peripheral set](rtl/peripherals/axilperiphs.v) has been created for this purpose.
-While this seemed like a great solution at the time, it's likely to be a bit of a dead end since any (eventual) MMU support will require a tightly coupled peripheral set.

-- The AXI components and bus really require that the ZipCPU be a little endian machine.
-Compiler support doesn't (yet) exist for a little endian version.
-Several options have been added to the AXI controllers in an attempt to make endian support work both ways (even in violation of the AXI spec).
-  Currently, the `SWAP_WSTRB` option has been tested quite successfully.
-It should work well and consistently with the ZipCPU itself, but may have trouble playing with others since it (essentially) renumbers the bytes on the AXI bus in order to work.

-Now back to the regular readme.

 ## Unique features and characteristics

 - Only 29 instructions are currently implemented.
 Six additional instructions have been reserved for a floating point unit, but such a unit has yet to be implemented.

 - (Almost) all instructions can be executed conditionally.
-Exceptions include load immediate (LDI), the debug break instruction, the bus lock (LOCK) and simulation instructions (SIM), and the no-operation instruction (NOOP).
+Exceptions include load immediate (LDI), the debug break instruction (BREAK), the bus lock (LOCK) and simulation instructions (SIM), and the no-operation instruction (NOOP).
 The assembler will quietly turn a conditional load immediate into a two-instruction equivalent (BREV, LDILO).

 - The CPU makes heavy use of pipelining wherever and whenever it can.
 Hence, when using a pipelined memory core, loading two vaues in a row may cost only one clock more than just loading the one value.